hville/pico-parse/README.md

 ### Rule

-* `.set(factoryArguments) : this` for recursive rules, allow to define a rule after it is created
+* `.add(factoryArguments) : this` for recursive rules, allow to define a rule after it is created
 * `.spy( function(string, integer):void, function(string, integer, Tree):void) : this` callbacks to be applied before and after applying the rule
 * `.peek(string [, index=0]) : Tree` Used internally to parse a string at a given position
 * `.scan(string) : Tree` parses the complete string